 Use this handy glossary of terms we frequently use at Stark Bro's to identify and describe our products.

-Matures to be about 8-10' tall and wide.
+Mature to be about 8-10' tall and wide.
 Provides an abundance of full-size fruit.
+These trees have been grafted to restrict their mature height.

-Matures to be about 12-15' tall and wide.
+Mature to be about 12-15' tall and wide.
 Gives maximum fruit yield per square foot.
+These trees have been grafted to restrict their mature height.

-Matures to be about 15-25' tall and 20' wide.
+Mature to be at least 18' tall and wide.
+(Peach & nectarine trees labeled Standard mature to be 12-15' tall & wide.)
 A multi-purpose fruit and shade tree.

 Trees in bottomless pots that allow some roots to be air pruned, so that a dense mass of productive, feeder roots can grow within the pot to make transplanting easier.
 Mature sizes vary.
 When shipped, they are about 1-2' tall.